Wamanrao Mahadik

-Wamanrao Mahdik (1925–1999) was a leader of Shiv Sena.
-He was the first Shiv Sena member elected to Maharashtra Legislative Assembly.
-He was elected from Parel constituency in 1969–70 bypoll.
+Wamanrao Mahdik (17 March 1925–12 October 1999) was a leader of the Shiv Sena.
+He was the first Shiv Sena member elected to the Maharashtra Legislative Assembly.
+He was elected from Parel Assembly constituency in 1969–70 by poll.
 He was mayor of Mumbai in 1978.

 He was a member of Maharashtra Legislative Council during 1980–1986.
-He was member of 9th Lok Sabha (1989–1991) elected from Mumbai South Central (Lok Sabha constituency).
-He contested 1991 Lok Sabha election from Rajapur with Shiv Sena - BJP combine and came second, pushing Madhu Dandavate of Janata Dal to third place.
+He was member of 9th Lok Sabha (1989–1991) elected from Mumbai South Central Lok Sabha constituency.
+He contested 1991 Lok Sabha election from Rajapur with Shiv Sena - BJP alliance and came second, pushing Madhu Dandavate of Janata Dal to third place.

-Wamanrao Mahadik was born on 17 March 1925 at Talere, Tehsil-Kankavali, Sindhudurg District, Maharashtra.
-And he died in Mumbai on 12 October 1999.
+Wamanrao Mahadik was born on 17 March 1925 at Talere, Tehsil-Kankavali, Sindhudurg district, Maharashtra.
+He died in Mumbai on 12 October 1999.